 All too often an early childhood program will have a budget that balances on paper, but the cash just doesn’t come in the door.
 How come?

 All of these examples underscore the challenges of establishing a bad debt target of 3%.
-In some cases, such as the current COVID-19 pandemic, it may be more appropriate to establish a bad debt benchmark as high as 10% of revenues.
+In some cases, it may be more appropriate to establish a bad debt benchmark as high as 10% of your overall projected revenue.

-Regardless of the benchmark chosen, bad debt should be tracked at least monthly and reviewed quarterly, so you can adjust your budget if your revenues are falling short of projections.
-Many centers monitor and reassess their accounts weekly.
+Regardless of the benchmark you’re using, bad debt should be tracked at least monthly and reviewed quarterly, so you can adjust your budget if your revenues are falling short of projections.
+Many settings monitor and assess their finances every week.

-Child care tuition collection can be very time consuming unless systems are put in place to streamline and automate the process.
+Collecting tuition revenue can be very time-consuming unless systems are put in place to streamline and automate the process.
 Using electronic funds transfer (that is, enabling automatic transfer of funds from a bank account, debit or credit card) is one way to strengthen fee collection.
-Many child care management software platforms, like Famly, have an integrated payment function that makes it simpler for parents to pay, which often leads to more timely payments.
+Many early childhood platforms, like Famly, have an integrated payment function that makes it simpler for parents to pay, which often leads to more timely payments.